 The City of St. Paul, which is also struggling to rein in pedestrian accidents, has resorted to launching an awareness and enforcement campaign called Stop for Me to help educate the public on Minnesota's crosswalk laws.

-Negligence plays a significant role in many pedestrian accidents, as motorists often fail to watch for—or stop for—people crossing the road or walking alongside it.
-Some of the most common types of pedestrian accidents include:
+Negligence plays a significant role in many of these accidents, as motorists often fail to watch for—or stop for—people crossing the road or walking alongside it.
+Some of the most common types of accidents include:

 - Crosswalk/intersection accidents.
 If there's anywhere motorists should know to watch for pedestrians; it's at crosswalks and intersections.
 Sadly, hundreds of pedestrian accidents happen at Minnesota crosswalks and intersections each year, often due to drunk, reckless, or distracted drivers.